-Assignments and exams will be given online via d2L/eLearn.
-For those administered online through d2L/eLearn, students will be required to use a virtual proctoring program like HonorLock or Respondus Lockdown Browser.
+Assignments and exams may be given in class or online via d2L/eLearn.
+For those administered online through d2L/eLearn, students may be required to use a virtual proctoring program like Respondus Lockdown Browser with Monitor.
 Virtual proctoring programs will require a compatible device, microphone, and webcam.
 In the event that the student does not use the specified requirements or the entire assignment or exam is not completely proctored, this could result in a grade of zero "0" for the assignment or exam.
 Students will be provided specific testing procedure and assignment completion information directly from the instructor.